euannewlands/30DaysStreamlit/README.md

 ### Day 8 st.slider
 - Added a slider for continuous values - I investigated how the step parameter worked for a datetime slider using a datetime.timedelta object

+### Day 9: st.line_chart
+- use st.line_chart to see how streamlit makes it easy to 'just plot this'
+- explored plotting configurations with `altair` plotting

+### Day 10: